Learning How to Pray

 - get to know who God is and what God is like

 - hear God

 - find direction

 - see the big picture of God’s purposes in the world…

 If you haven’t read much of the Bible yet, we encourage you to:

 - Get an easy-to-understand Bible, such as the Renovare Life with God Bible or The Message, by Eugene Peterson.

 - Start with the Gospel of Mark, in the New Testament — it’s the shortest of the 4 stories of Jesus (Matthew, Mark, Luke, John), and it’s written in a pretty clear style, so it’s easier to understand than some other books.

 - Find a daily devotional and start reading it every day.
 The best ones include a short scripture reading, then a short reflection and prayer.
 Try The Upper Room (there are some print copies at church, or go online and sign up for their email version).

-- Sign up for Engaging the Bible the next time we offer it, a class that’s designed to help you learn how to read and interpret the Bible and establish a daily Bible reading practice.
-Stay tuned to this page for details and signup link.
+- Sign up for Engaging the Bible the next time we offer it, or join the “Lectio Divina” Bible Reading class, both of which are designed to help you learn how to read and interpret the Bible and establish a daily Bible reading practice.
+Stay tuned to this page for details and signup links.